Burnin' (Patti LaBelle album): Critical reception

-Critical reviews were mixed: Entertainment Weekly gave it a B+, while the Los Angeles Times ranked it 2.5 stars out of 5, noting a reduction of LaBelle's usual intensity.

-Dave Obee from Calgary Herald wrote, "Not only is she on fire, she`s lighting matches and tossing them in all directions.
+The album earned largely mixed reviews.
+Chicago Tribune editor Mitchell May felt that while LaBelle was once known for her aggressive, overpowering performance style, she was adopting a noticeably more restrained, cooler approach on Burnin, writing: "Maybe the pressure to go all out on every note was eased by the presence of guest artists like Gladys Knight, Luther Vandross, Michael Bolton and Big Daddy Kane."
+Dave Obee from Calgary Herald wrote, "Not only is she on fire, she's lighting matches and tossing them in all directions.
 Many hit gravel and quickly burn out.
 Look out, though, for the ones that touch anything flammable.
-Consider the song "I Don't Do Duets", a duet - huh? - with Gladys Knight.
+Consider the song "I Don't Do Duets", a duet [...] with Gladys Knight.
 Listen as two of the strongest, most soulful and experienced voices turn a fair-to-average song into a R&B masterpiece.
-It's no surprise that La Belle couldn't keep the heat turned up at that level for the entire disc, but the best stuff here - the Knight song and a duet with Michael Bolton - more than makes up for its weak moments."
+It's no surprise that La Belle couldn't keep the heat turned up at that level for the entire disc, but the best stuff here more than makes up for its weak moments."

+Arion Berger from Entertainment Weekly gave it a B+ and wrote: "Most of the material displays LaBelle's show-biz-soul wailing and emoting to perfection, whether she's up on her feet.
+Except for the sloppily sentimental "I Don't Do Duets," LaBelle rises to the challenge of the material here [...]
+Burnin is smart and resourceful."
+Connie Johnson of The Los Angeles Times ranked Burnin two and a half out of five stars, noting a reduction of LaBelle's usual intensity, while AllMusic's Ron Wynn remarked that the album was "more a presentation and entertainment spectacle than a memorable production" and called it an "aesthetic disappointment."